i8beef/node-red-contrib-castv2/README.md

 A `msg.appId` can also be specified if you'd like to launch or control an app other than the default media casting application, for instance to launch a custom cast receiver, etc. This is experimental.

+At a minimum, a msg.payload *must* be defined, and *must* conform to the format below.
+Be careful when sending results of other nodes in that it doesn't conflict in some way or unexpected results may occur.
 General msg format expected on input is as follows:

 ```js
 {